learnwithvikasjha/learn-sql/README.md

 3. **Query**: A SQL statement used to retrieve, insert, update, or delete data from a database.
 Examples include `SELECT`, `INSERT`, `UPDATE`, `DELETE`.

-4. **Schema**: A logical structure that defines the organization of data in a database.
+4. **Schema**: A logical structure that defines data organization in a database.
 It includes the structure of tables, their columns, data types, constraints, relationships, etc.

-5. **Primary Key**: A column or a set of columns that uniquely identifies each row in a table.
+5. **Primary Key**: A column or a set of columns uniquely identifying each row in a table.
 It ensures that each row in a table can be uniquely identified and is often used as a reference point in relationships between tables.

 6. **Foreign Key**: A column or a set of columns in one table that refers to the primary key in another table.
 It establishes a link between two tables, enforcing referential integrity and defining relationships.